zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/audit/scenarios/ef6-audit-property-unchanged.md

 ## Solution

-You can choose to ignore or not property unchanged with IgnorePropertyUnchanged.
+You can choose whether or not to ignore unchanged properties with `IgnorePropertyUnchanged`.

-By default, properties unchanged are ignored unless it's part of the primary key.
+By default, properties unchanged are ignored unless they're part of the primary key.

 {% include template-example.html %}
 ```csharp